Options / Config

 more granular control via dedicated logger configuration files or library-specific

 settings if available.
-The CLI options --log-file
+The CLI options --log-file and --max-log-file-size

 provide direct control over file-based logging.